-Biology is one of the school's most popular and successful subjects at A-level, with around a hundred students joining us every year.
+Biology is one of the school's most popular and successful subjects at A-level, with around 120 students joining us every year.
 High quality teaching and learning is the principal focus of the biology department.
 As you would expect, we have a team of highly dedicated teachers with specialisms ranging from molecular biology to physiology and ecology, who all share a determination to see all of our students achieve their full potential.
 In addition, we are committed to assisting your development as a biologist, providing a range of opportunities for you to grow beyond the requirements of the A-level biology specification.
 This includes:

 Biology Society: Run by A-level students for A-level students.
-BioSoc allows students to explore a topic or area of interest beyond the course and then share their findings through a presentation to the society.
+BioSoc allows students to explore a topic or area of interest beyond the course and present their findings to their peers.
 Visiting speakers from local universities are sometimes invited to give talks about current research.

-British Biology Olympiad: The Olympiad is an international biology competition open to year 12 and 13 students from across the world.
+Biology Olympiad: The Olympiad is an international biology competition open to year 12 and 13 students from across the world.
 Judd has an excellent record in the competition with a large number of bronze, silver and gold medals.
-In recent years, two students have been selected to represent the UK team in the International Biology Olympiad achieving silver medals.
+In recent years, three students have been selected to represent the UK team in the International Biology Olympiad achieving silver medals.